Xubuntu/wiki.xubuntu.org/content/marketing/projects/_index.md

 ### Blog article ideas

-Is there a topic you\'d like to see covered on [our blog](http://xubuntu.org/blog/), please share your ideas here:
+Is there a topic you'd like to see covered on [our blog](http://xubuntu.org/blog/), please share your ideas here:

 -   ***Your idea here!***